qu3vipon/python-ddd/README.md

 ## Intro
 I've adopted the DDD pattern for my recent FastAPI project.
 DDD makes it easier to implement complex domain problems.
-Improved readability and easy code correction have significantly improved productivity.
+Improved readability and easy code fix have significantly improved productivity.
-As a result, stable project management has become possible.
+As a result, stable but flexible project management has become possible.
 I'm very satisfied with it, so I'd like to share this experience and knowledge.

 ### Why DDD?